laoyigrace/subject/doc/source/configuring.rst

 Sets the path where the filesystem storage backend write disk subjects.
 Note that the filesystem storage backend will attempt to create this directory if it does not exist.
-Ensure that the user that ``glance-api`` runs under has write permissions to this directory.
+Ensure that the user that ``subject-api`` runs under has write permissions to this directory.

 * ``filesystem_store_file_perm=PERM_MODE``